 Great alternative to meat for weight loss

 It is a fact that fish is much lower in calories than meat.
 A pound of Atlantic Cod contains just 372 calories whereas a pound of beef contains a staggering 1,134 calories.
-From personal experience I’ve found that replacing a couple of meals a week- which contain highly calorific meat - with fish can help in the weight loss process.
+Research also suggests that red meat is profound to cause heart disease overtime due to the high amount of cholesterol and saturated fats From personal experience I’ve found that replacing a couple of meals a week- which contain highly calorific meat - with fish can help in the weight loss process.
 How the fish is cooked is also important.
 Grilling the fish, baking it in the oven or frying in healthier oils like olive oil, coconut oil and avocado oil are all great ways to cook fish if you are trying to maintain your current weight or lose weight.
 Combining the fish with steamed vegetables and/or whole-grains will create a nutritious meal with a good mixture of proteins, healthy fats and carbohydrates.
 One of the things that may put people off eating fish is finding bones in your meal.
 My advice would be to find a good fish mongers as they should fillet and even remove the skin without any hassle, although some people prefer the skin left on.
 Another thing which may dissuade people from buying fish is the cooking process itself as there doesn’t seem to be as many fish recipes available as there are for red meat and poultry.
 For this reason I have included some fish based recipes at the bottom of this article.

 May help to reduce the risk of heart disease and diabetes